peter88213/nvhelp-en/source/nv_templates/index.rst

 Conventions
 -----------

-In *novelibre*, you can define a narrative structure with stages.
-See `Plotting with novelibre <../plotting.html>`__.
-*nv_templates* faciliates the reuse of narrative structures.

 Markdown file structure
 ~~~~~~~~~~~~~~~~~~~~~~~

-The *Story Template* Markdown file defines such a structure with
+The *Story Template* Markdown file defines a narrative structure with
-headings and ordinary text.
+the help of headings and ordinary text.

 First level heading for top level stages, e.g. acts
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^